mknycha/notebookbackup/public/kubernetes.md

   - Import the external service.
 You can use the current database running in your infrastructure or in a cloud provider.
 You deifine a service referring to an external database - either by specifing type `ExternalName` in the service spec, or defining `Endpoints` for it.
 There is no health check option in that case.
   - Reliable singleton.
 Runs your database in one pod.
 In that case you would need a persistent volume, pod running the database (managed by ReplicaSet, so that it's restarted in case it goes down) and a service to expose it.
   - Using StatefulSets.

+## StatefulSet:
+-  manages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods

 ## Example files:
 - Create a pod: